-The net pension liability for the SCHDTF was measured as of December 31, 2021, and the total pension liability (TPL) used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2020.
-Standard update procedures were used to roll-forward the TPL to December 31, 2021.
-The School proportion of the net pension liability was based on June 30, 2022 contributions to the SCHDTF for the calendar year 2021 relative to the total contributions of participating employers and the State as a nonemployer contributing entity.
+The net pension liability for the SCHDTF was measured as of December 31, 2022, and the total pension liability (TPL) used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2021.
+Standard update procedures were used to roll-forward the TPL to December 31, 2022.
+The School's proportion of the net pension liability was based on the School's contributions to the SCHDTF for the calendar year 2022 relative to the total contributions of participating employers and the State as a nonemployer contributing entity.

-At June 30, 2022, the School reported a liability of \$3,238,133 for its proportionate share of the net pension liability that reflected an increase for support from the State as a nonemployer contributing entity.
-The amount recognized by the School as its proportionate share of the net pension liability, the related support from the State as a nonemployer contributing entity, and the total portion of the net pension liability that was associated with School were as follows:
+At June 30, 2023, the School reported a liability of \$1,395,604 for its proportionate share of the net pension liability that reflected an increase for support from the State as a nonemployer contributing entity.